-English settlers arrived in the region in the 1620s, soon after a series of deadly epidemics had devastated the native population.
+English settlers arrived in the region in the 1620s, soon after a series of deadly epidemics had devastated the Wabanaki.
 Initially, the settlers and surviving Wabanaki lived in relative peace and shared and traded resources.
 But as the colonists' settlements expanded, disputes over land use and ownership multiplied.
 Social, economic, political, and religious differences led to confusing confrontations.
 Profound cultural and language barriers impeded understanding.
-Escalating tensions erupted into sporadic warfare, characterized by a complex web of shifting alliances among colonists, Indians, and Indian leaders.
+Escalating tensions erupted into sporadic warfare from 1675 to 1760, characterized by a complex web of shifting alliances among colonists, Indians, and Indian leaders.
 It involved not just the Wabanaki and the English, but also their traditional rivals, the Iroquois and the French.
 From the start of King Philip's War in 1675, to the defeat of New France in 1760, periods of relative peace were punctuated by bloody skirmishes and surprise attacks.

 These were difficult and cruel times, with atrocities committed by all sides.
-In 1676, Major Richard Waldron of Dover invited the local Wabanaki tribes to a peace conference.
-Hundreds answered his call - he double-crossed them.
-About 200 Indians were apprehended and sent to Boston; some were killed, while others were shipped to the Caribbean in slavery.
-Waldron's deadly deceit fueled the cycle of attack and reprisal.
-In 1694, around 250 Wabanaki warriors, aided by the French, attacked the colonial settlements near present-day Durham, killing or capturing about 100 people and setting fire to homes and crops.
-It was the most devastating Indian/French raid in New Hampshire.
+In 1676, Major Richard Waldron of Dover called for a peace conference with the local Wabanaki.
+Hundreds answered his call - he arrested them all.
+About 200 Indians were sent to Boston; some were executed, while others were enslaved.
+Waldron's treachery fueled the cycle of attack and reprisal.
+In 1694, around 250 Wabanaki warriors, encouraged and aided by the French, attacked the colonial settlements near present-day Durham, killing or capturing about 100 people and setting fire to homes and crops.
+It was the most devastating Indian raid in New Hampshire.

-Further reading.
+Further reading:

-Colin G. Calloway, editor, Dawnland Encounters: Indians and Europeans in Northern New England, Hasover, NH: University Press of New England, 1991.
+Colin G. Calloway, editor, Dawnland Encounters: Indians and Europeans in Northern New England.
+Hanover, NH: University Press of New England, 1991.

 Kenneth M. Morrison, The Embattled Northeast: The Elusive Ideal of Alliance in Abenaki-Euramerican Relations.
 Berkeley, CA: University of California Press, 1984.